Trauma-Informed Individual Therapy

 Therapy with Jessica

-Jessica Attas is a therapist serving New Jersey residents who specializes in working with trauma therapy in adults and young adults, using an EMDR and IFS lens.
-Additionally, she sees couples in any stage of relationship.
+Jessica Attas is a licensed therapist serving clients across New Jersey, with a specialization in trauma therapy for adults and young adults using EMDR and IFS.
+She also works with couples regardless of where they are in their relationship.

 Get started with your New Jersey therapy journey by reaching out.